Find answers to the most frequently asked questions about traveling to Croatia.

 Q: How many pieces of luggage can I bring with me?

-A: Each tour/cruise member is limited to one large suitcase and small carry-on bag due to limited space on our buses, mini-busses, vans and private cars with driver.
+A: Each tour/cruise member is limited to one large suitcase and small carry-on bag due to limited space on our buses, mini-buses, vans and private cars with driver.
 You can access more information about airlines baggage allowances on the following link.

 Q: Is smoking allowed on the Jauntee Tours buses?